srikiranthota/beam-deflection-python/README.md

-# beam-deflection-python
-Python-based Beam Deflection Analysis tool to calculate and visualize deflection of a simply supported beam under point load and UDL.
-Uses standard structural formulas with graphical output using NumPy and Matplotlib, combining Civil Engineering concepts with programming.
+# Beam Deflection Analysis using Python

+This project calculates and visualizes the deflection of a simply supported beam under different loading conditions.

+## Features
+- Point Load (center)
+- Uniformly Distributed Load (UDL)
+- Graph visualization of deflection
+- Output in meters and millimeters

+## Technologies Used
+- Python
+- NumPy
+- Matplotlib

+## Concepts Used
+- Structural Analysis formulas
+- Beam deflection theory

+## Author
+Civil Engineering student exploring Python for engineering applications.